apple/swift-configuration/Sources/Configuration/Documentation.docc/Guides/Choosing-access-patterns.md

 #### When to use

-Use the `fetch` pattern when:
+Use the "fetch" pattern when:

 - **Freshness is critical**: You need the latest configuration values.
 - **Remote providers**: Using configuration services, databases, or external APIs that perform evaluation remotely.
 - **Infrequent access**: Reading configuration occasionally, not in hot paths.
 - **Setup operations**: Configuring long-lived resources like database connections where one-time overhead isn't a concern, and the improved freshness is important.
 - **Administrative operations**: Fetching current settings for management interfaces.

 #### Behavior characteristics